codecrafters-io/build-your-own-redis/stage_descriptions/aof-07-fi1.md

 $ redis-cli SET bar 200
 ```

-The append-only file should contain both commands in order:
+The AOF file should contain both commands in order:

 ```
 *3\r\n